diodezener/starter-academic/content/authors/admin/_index.md

   url: ""

 # Short bio (displayed in user profile at end of posts)
-bio: My research interests include distributed robotics, mobile computing and programmable matter.
+bio: My research interests event detection and identification, model validation, and wide-area applications in power systems.

 interests:
 - Situational Awareness in Power Systems